littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --Taxes are based on setting agreement minimums, not preset definitions.
 --Each special type provdes a special bonus to the overlord (tied to innate loyalty penalty).
 --Foundry Colony renamed to Logistics Colony (more accurate to purpose).
---Logistics Colonies taxed at least 15% of alloys and energy.
+--Logistics Colonies Taxed 15% of alloys and energy.
---Market Colonies taxed at least 15% of consumer goods and food.
+--Market Colonies Taxed 15% of consumer goods and food.
 --Prospecting Colony renamed to Provisioner Colony (Overlord DLC has a "Prospectorium" specialized subject).
---Provisioner Colony taxed at least 15% of minerals and strategic resources.
+--Provisioner Colony Taxed 15% of minerals and strategic resources.
---Trophy Colony taxed at least 15% of unity and influence.
+--Trophy Colony Taxed 15% of unity and influence.
 --No limits on how many of these vassals one can have.
 --Bonus for each reduced to +1 stability from +2.
 --Special subject status can be changed after setting (using Agreement menu).